WHAS Crusade for Children History

 25,000 people turn out at the Water Front to kick off Crusade Month with Louisville Mayor Bruce Hoblitzell.
 Ronald Reagan, Gene Autry, Jackie Robinson, and Ann Landers record promotional pieces for the Crusade.

-- Crusade King and Queen
+Crusade King and Queen:

 King: Gary Hume, Louisville, KY.

-Queen: Sherrie Johnson, Sheperdsville, KY.
+Queen: Sherrie Johnson, Shepherdsville, KY.

 39 agencies total